ElexemSDdR/valen.dots/README.md

 ```

 ### Alacritty
 The terminal emulator that I use currently is [Alacritty](https://alacritty.org).
 A super fast terminal emulator built on rust.
+I recomend to use cargo for the installation, the nearest of Alacritty (this is for )

 ```bash
 # Via Homebrew